hrithik-jha/quickdocs/README.md

 # Quickdocs
-An online real-time text editing software.
+An online real-time text editing software with a PHP authentication and file hosting.

 ## Auth
 An auth server is set up using PHP and MySQL queried by Node.